cgrates/cgrates/docs/diamagent.rst

 listen_net
 	The network the *DiameterAgent* will bind to.
 CGRateS supports both **tcp** and **sctp** specified in Diameter_ standard.

-concurrent_requests
-	The maximum number of active requests processed at one time by the *DiameterAgent*.
-When this number is reached, new inbound requests will be rejected with *DiameterError* code until the concurrent number drops bellow again.
-The default value of *-1* imposes no limits.

 asr_template
 	The template (out of templates config section) used to build the AbortSession message.
 If not specified the ASR message is never sent out.